LeData/ML-ensemble-with-Feature-Crawler/README.md

   - Methods:
     - update_graph(): takes a list of features and expands the feature graph if new features are found.
     - get_unscored_node(): returns a list of features that hasn't been tested yet.
-    - record score(): takes in the score of a list of features and updates the graph.
+    - record_score(): takes in the score of a list of features and updates the graph.
+    - get_leaves_features(): returns a list of sets of features for the current leaves of the feature space.
+    - check_condition(): checks if a certain condition on the features space is met.
     - prune(): removes all scored nodes in the periphery of the graph that aren't a global max.
 This should only be used if looking for a single model.
 Not good for blending.
   - Attributes: